 By 14 I couldn’t cope at my mainstream school, I spent most of my time falling over, covered in bruises and the support was poor and as I was the first in my area with usher syndrome in education I was the guinea pig.
 It is my biggest regret that this school did not do what my parents wanted by way of support, I loved it there and the next school I went to was of my choice but the biggest mistake I ever made, I have no good memories of that school.

-At 14 my Mum braved it and told me about my condition, I didn’t really understand until some time later, I researched on the Internet and slowly the reality was sinking in.
+At 14 my Mum braved it and told me about my condition.
+I didn’t really understand until some time later when I researched on the Internet; and slowly the reality was sinking in.

 I was registered blind (severely sight impaired) at 14 and in that year / 18 months it was as though a light had been switched off in my life.